Spring Valley, Illinois: Violent strikes

 There were large-scale violent strikes in the late 1880s.
 Italian coal miners in the 1890s brought in anarchism, and the violence escalated during the depression of 1893-96.
 The strikes were failures but the angry miners voted for the Populist ticket in 1894.

 In August 1895, Spring Valley experienced the state's most destructive race riot to date, out of which came major legislation prohibiting companies from bringing in squads of men to replace existing workers.
 Tension between mine owners and union agitators led to a lockout in 1889.
 Many Italian immigrants arrived to cross the picket lines but eventually staged their own strike in 1894, encouraging the industry to bring in African Americans to break the strike.
-Relations between the races rapidly deteriorated, leading to the riot that ended the use of black strike breakers.
+Relations between the races rapidly deteriorated, leading to the riot that ended the use of Black strike breakers.
 Governor John Peter Altgeld's response to the August 4 attack on the black community by displaced Italian miners ultimately revealed his support of fellow immigrants over African Americans.
-Another riot erupted in 1895 when recent Polish, Lithuanian, Italian, and Belgian immigrants raided the black section of town and burned, looted, and injured 14 blacks.
+Another riot erupted in 1895 when recent Polish, Lithuanian, Italian, and Belgian immigrants raided, burned, and looted the Black section of town, leaving fourteen Black townspeople injured.
 Black victims of the riot took their attackers to court and used their status as citizens to win the case against the new immigrants.

-Spring Valley remained a brawling, boisterous place and until the competition from cheaper Southern Illinois coal fields forced the mine to close in late 1927.
+Spring Valley remained a brawling, boisterous place until the competition from cheaper Southern Illinois coal fields forced the mine to close in late 1927.